The following tables set forth a reconciliation of various non-GAAP measures to the most comparable GAAP measure for the indicated periods.

 Download GAAP Reconciliation

-A reconciliation of operating margin and EBIT by segment is available in our quarterly reports (Form 10-Q) and annual reports (Form 10-K) filed with the Securities and Exchange Commission.
+Reconciliations of operating margin, adjusted net income and adjusted earnings per share are available in our quarterly reports (Form 10-Q) and annual reports (Form 10-K) filed with the Securities and Exchange Commission.

-Our management evaluates segment financial performance based on EBIT, which includes the effects of corporate expense allocations.
-EBIT is a non-GAAP (accounting principles generally accepted in the United States of America) financial measure.
-Items that are not included in EBIT are financing costs, including debt and interest expense and income taxes.
-We evaluate each of these items on a consolidated level and believe EBIT is a useful measurement of our performance because it provides information that can be used to evaluate the effectiveness of our businesses from an operational perspective, exclusive of the costs to finance those activities and exclusive of income taxes, neither of which is directly relevant to the efficiency of those operations.
+Our management evaluates segment financial performance based on operating margin and earnings before interest and taxes (EBIT), which include the effects of corporate expense allocations.
+We believe that EBIT is a useful measurement of our performance because it provides information that can be used to evaluate the effectiveness of our businesses from an operational perspective, exclusive of the costs to finance those activities and exclusive of income taxes, neither of which is directly relevant to the efficiency of those operations.

-Operating margin is a non-GAAP measure calculated as operating revenues minus cost of goods sold and revenue taxes, excluding operation and maintenance expense, depreciation and amortization, and taxes other than income taxes.
+Operating margin is a non-GAAP measure calculated as operating revenues minus cost of goods sold and revenue taxes, excluding operation and maintenance expense, depreciation and amortization, certain taxes other than income taxes, Nicor merger expenses and gains or losses on the sale of assets, if any.
 These items are included in the company's calculation of operating income.
-We believe operating margin is a better indicator than operating revenues of the contribution resulting from customer growth, since cost of goods sold and revenue taxes are generally passed directly through to customers.
+We believe operating margin is a better indicator than operating revenues of the contribution resulting from customer growth, since cost of gas and revenue taxes are generally passed directly through to customers.

-EBIT and operating margin should not be considered as alternatives to, or more meaningful indicators of, our operating performance than operating income or net income, as determined in accordance with GAAP.
-In addition, our EBIT or operating margin may not be comparable to similarly titled measures of another company.
+Operating margin and adjusted EPS should not be considered as alternatives to, or more meaningful indicators of, our operating performance than net income attributable to AGL Resources Inc., operating income or EPS, as determined in accordance with GAAP.
+In addition, our operating margin and adjusted EPS may not be comparable to similarly titled measures of another company.